 From 1 September 2019, most sites with a UPSS located in NSW are regulated by local councils.
 Visit Office of Local Government to find your local council.

 The EPA is the regulatory authority for UPSS sites that are

 - subject to an environment protection licence

-Contact 131 555 or email UPSSREG@epa.nsw.gov.au for more information.
+- Contact the EPA on 131 555 or by email at UPSSREG@epa.nsw.gov.au.